 My favourite bumper sticker of all time:

 “What would Jesus do?”

-It is quite profound to me because it prompts a simple and powerful question: In everyday life, in all you do and with everyone you meet, are you doing what Jesus would do?
+It is quite humorous and profound for me at the same time because it prompts a simple and powerful question: In everyday life, in all you do and with everyone you meet, are you doing what Jesus would do?